Homotopy properties of regular mappings into real retract rational varieties: Introduction

-Our last result deals with mappings from nonsingular curves into nonsingular retract rational varieties: \begin{thm} Let $X$ be a nonsingular compact affine curve and let $Y$ be a nonsingular retract rational affine variety.
+Our last result deals with mappings from nonsingular curves into nonsingular retract rational varieties: \begin{thm} Let $X$ be a nonsingular affine curve, compact in the Euclidean topology, and let $Y$ be a nonsingular retract rational affine variety.
 Let $f:X\rightarrow Y$ be continuous.
 Then $f$ can be approximated by regular mappings $\tilde{f}:X\rightarrow Y$. \end{thm}

-Such a theorem was earlier known to hold in few other cases: when $Y$ is rational, when $Y$ is birational to a smooth cubic hypersurface in $\R\mathbb{P}^n$ for $n\geq 3$, and when $Y$ is birational to a homogenous space of a real algebraic group, see \cite{tight,rational}.
-In particular, this includes examples which are not retract rational, see for example \cite[Example 6.3]{RelativeSW}.
-It is expected that the the theorem holds in general for \emph{rationally connected} varieties, see \cite[Question 4]{open_problems}.
+Such a theorem was earlier known to hold in a few other cases: when $Y$ is stably rational (in particular, when $Y$ is rational), when $Y$ is birational to a smooth cubic hypersurface in $\R P^n$ for $n\geq 3$, and when $Y$ is birational to a homogenous space of a real algebraic group (see \cite[Theorem A and Corollary 4.4]{benoistTightApproximationProperty2021}).
+In particular, this does include examples of varieties which are not retract rational, e.g. the cubic surface in \cite[Example 6.3]{baneckiRelativeStoneWeierstrassTheorem2024}.
+It is expected that the theorem holds in general for all the \emph{rationally connected} varieties, see \cite[Question 4]{kucharzOpenQuestionsReal2022}.
 If true, this statement would imply all the results mentioned above.
 Here a variety $Y$ is said to be rationally connected if every two points of $Y$ lying in the same connected component of $Y$ can be connected by a rational curve in $Y$.